The University of Auckland is the highest ranked New Zealand university in the main world university rankings systems.

 - =83rd in the Quacquarelli Symonds (QS) World University Rankings (QS Rankings)

 - 192nd in the Times Higher Education (THE) World University Rankings (THE rankings)

 - In the 201-300 band for the Academic Ranking of World Universities (ARWU)

 - Placed 32nd in the Reuters Top 75: Asia's Most Innovative Universities rankings

-- In the 51-60 group for the QS Employability Ranking.
+- Placed 75th in the QS Employability Ranking.